 The Silver Clouds 1965 - 1968

+.
 After a taste of life on the stage, Alan was hooked.
 He went to see some of the leading showbands of the day and recalls saying " some day I will do that", what an under statement that was.
-So while going to school, learning a trade, racing ten speed bikes and cars and playing gigs, he did manage to find time to practice his music and hone his craft.
+So while going to school, learning a trade, racing ten speed bikes, motor cycles, cars and playing gigs with his group, he did manage to find time to practice his music and hone his craft.

 So began a new adventure for Alan on the music scene in North America.

 Arriving in Canada in 1977, Alan very quickly established himself throughout the music industry in Vancouver where he became the lead vocalist with his new house band "Tara" at one of the busiest night clubs in Vancouver(it still is to this day) "The Blarney Stone" in Gastown.Tara 1977 - 1979Line-up cahnge for Tara 1980-1981

 In 1987 as his Canadian experience grew, he contracted with companies such as The Cloudio Group in Alberta and the Coast Hotels and Resorts throughout BC creating one of the most successful single entertainer circuits(piano bars)in North America for a period of approximately 12 years.

 For the past fourteen years now Alan has called Red Deer, Alberta home, where he enjoys the people and the pace of life.